msabr027/time_complexity/README.md

 - Number of layers has a very high incidence on time computing of a deep learning algorithm.

 - Adding a regularization has a positive incidence on time complexity.
-However, the confidence level of this insight is very low, as the t-value show is not significant in this result.
+However, the confidence level of this insight is very low, as the p-value is not significant in this result.
 More analysis should be performed to prove the impact of regularization on time complexity.

 ## Next steps :